Lane Kenworthy, The Good Society

 The more interesting question is whether government impinges on freedom in other respects.
 Three are of particular interest.

 It is sometimes assumed that a government overseeing an expansive and generous set of public social programs will inevitably also exert a heavy regulatory hand, limiting the freedom of firms and workers to make decisions in pursuit of their interests.5 Figure 2 shows that, among the world’s rich longstanding-democratic nations, that assumption is wrong.
 On the vertical axis is each country’s average score for five types of “economic freedom” — the absence of heavy regulation — according to the Heritage Foundation, a conservative think tank.
 On the horizontal axis is government spending as a share of GDP.
 Higher-spending nations don’t tend to be heavier regulators.

-What about freedoms for ordinary individuals?
+What about freedom for ordinary individuals?
 Does a big-taxing and -spending government reduce our ability to pursue the kind of life we wish to lead?
 The Cato Institute, a libertarian think tank, has assembled a “personal freedom index” that measures legal protection, security, freedom of movement, freedom of religion, freedom of association, assembly, and civil society, freedom of expression, and freedom in relationships.
 Figure 3 suggests no incompatibility between big government and individual liberty.

 An additional source of information about freedom is public opinion surveys.
 Since 2005 the Gallup World Poll has asked a representative sample of adults in various countries whether they are satisfied or dissatisfied with their freedom to choose what they do with their life.
 The vertical axis in figure 4 shows the share responding “satisfied” in each country.
 As the figure reveals, citizens in countries with heavier government expenditure totals aren’t more likely to see their lives as constrained or limited.